-Do expect some shortages of water, electricity on occasions and winter and early spring can be cold up here in the wet and humid climate.
+Do expect some shortages of water, electricity on occasions.
+Winter and early spring can be cold up here in the wet and humid climate.
 Ping An Grand hotel is popular.
 There are plenty of choices of hotels and guest houses though.
-From Ping An Grand Hotel it is easy to reach the two most popular viewpoints, the Nine Dragons and Five Tigers and Seven Stars around the Moon.
+From Ping An Grand Hotel it is easy to reach the two most popular viewpoints.
+Visit the Nine Dragons and Five Tigers and Seven Stars around the Moon.

 People in Guangxi are famous for eating everything on four legs.
 You might find dogmeat, snake and bamboo rats on the menu.
 However, you don’t have to eat that.
 There is a culinary tradition with sour and a bit spicy here.
-In the village, excellent chilli oil is produced.
+In the village they produce, excellent chilli oil..
 But try the mouthwatering eggplant, varieties of taro, small pieces of salty tofu, or why not try beer fish Longji Bamboo rice, and Guilin style fried noodles.